 Is there demand for this career?

-According to the U.S. Bureau of Labor Statistics, the demand for school counselors is about as fast as average for all occupations.
+According to the U.S. Bureau of Labor Statistics, the demand for school counselors is faster than average for all occupations.
 Much of this is attributable to rising student enrollment in elementary, middle and high school.
 And the BLS predicts colleges and universities will need to hire more counselors to meet the demands of the growing college-age population.
 Vocational and career services center’s need for counselors will also surge, creating demand in this area as well.

 What is the job growth for the field?

-Employment of school counselors is expected to grow 11 percent through 2026, which is about as fast as the national average for all occupations.
+Employment of school counselors is expected to grow 8% through 2029, which is faster than the national average for all occupations.
 Take a look at how some of the other counseling occupations compare as far as job growth: